Mohit138928/Weatherapp.github.io/README.md

 - Easily switch between different locations by entering a new location in the search bar.

 ## Contact
-If you have any questions, feedback, or encounter any issues while using the Weather Dashboard project, please feel free to contact me.
-You can reach me via email at [your.email@example.com](mailto:mauryamohit138@example.com) or by opening an issue on the GitHub repository.
+If you have any questions, or feedback, or encounter any issues while using the Weather Dashboard project, please feel free to contact me.
+You can reach me via email at [Mohit Maurya](mailto:mauryamohit138@example.com) or by opening an issue on the GitHub repository.

 Thank you for using the Weather Dashboard project!
 Enjoy staying informed about the weather in your area and beyond.